rgreminger/tilburg-science-hub/docs/workflow/documenting-code.md

   Put GnuMake and R to path so that you can run it from anywhere on your system.
 See http://www.tilburgsciencehub.com/

-- Obtain raw data files and put them into \data\
+- Obtain raw data files and put them into /data/

 2) Directory structure

 The project pipeline consists of the following stages:

-\src\collect                Code required to collect/download raw data
+/src/collect                Code required to collect/download raw data /src/data-preparation       Data preparation /src/analysis               Data analysis
-\src\data-preparation       Data preparation
-\src\analysis               Data analysis
-\src\paper                  Stores literature reference, paper, and slides
+/src/paper                  Stores literature reference, paper, and slides

 Each directory has a makefile, with running descriptions for each stage of the pipeline.

-For each pipeline stage, the \gen directory contains files generated on the basis of the \data and source code stored in \src.
+For each pipeline stage, the /gen directory contains files generated on the basis of the /data and source code stored in /src.

 Each directory contains subdirectories,
-	\input (for input files)
+	/input (for input files)
-	\output (for final output files)
+	/output (for final output files)
-	\temp (for any temporary files)
+	/temp (for any temporary files)
-	\audit (for any auditing files)
+	/audit (for any auditing files)

 3) How to run the project